artiherrera/Mexico-Crime-Data-Analysis/README.md

-# Visualización y Transformación de Datos de Delitos en México
+# Visualization and Transformation of Crime Data in Mexico

-Este notebook contiene el análisis, la transformación y la visualización de datos relacionados con las tasas de diferentes delitos en los estados de México.
-Se enfoca en la representación de los datos a través de mapas coloreados según la tasa de delitos en diferentes meses.
+This notebook contains the analysis, transformation, and visualization of data related to the rates of different crimes in the states of Mexico.
+It focuses on representing the data through color-coded maps based on crime rates in different months.

-## Estructura de Directorios
+## Directory Structure

-- `notebooks/`: Contiene el notebook de análisis y visualización.
+- `notebooks/`: Contains the analysis and visualization notebook.
-- `data/`: Contiene los datos utilizados en el análisis.
+- `data/`: Contains the data used in the analysis.

-## Cómo Usar
+## How to Use

-1. Clonar este repositorio.
+1. Clone this repository.
-2. Navegar a la carpeta `notebooks/`.
+2. Navigate to the `notebooks/` folder.
-3. Abrir el notebook `1.0-transformacion-visualizacion.ipynb` en Jupyter Notebook o cualquier otro entorno compatible con IPython.
+3. Open the notebook `1.0-transformacion-visualizacion.ipynb` in Jupyter Notebook or any other IPython-compatible environment.
-4. Asegúrate de tener los datos necesarios en la carpeta `data/`.
-Puedes descargar los datos desde [esta liga](https://www.gob.mx/sesnsp/acciones-y-programas/datos-abiertos-de-incidencia-delictiva?state=published).
+4. Make sure to have the necessary data in the `data/` folder.
+You can download the data from [this link](https://www.gob.mx/sesnsp/acciones-y-programas/datos-abiertos-de-incidencia-delictiva?state=published).
-5. Ejecutar las celdas del notebook para ver los análisis y visualizaciones.
+5. Run the cells in the notebook to see the analyses and visualizations.

-## Dependencias
+## Dependencies

 - Python 3.x
 - Pandas
 - GeoPandas
 - Matplotlib

-## Contribuciones
+## Contributions

-Si tienes alguna sugerencia, pregunta o mejora, no dudes en abrir un Issue o Pull Request.
+If you have any suggestions, questions, or improvements, feel free to open an Issue or Pull Request.